General Phone: (281) 298-1144

 Headaches are incredibly common, and they often respond well to over-the-counter medications.
 But children also develop severe headaches that require expert diagnosis and medical care.
-The doctors at THINK Neurology for Kids have years of experience helping children with many different types of headaches, accurately diagnosing the cause of their headache, and providing customized treatment that relieves their pain.
-Appointments are available without a long wait, so call the office in The Woodlands, Katy, Sugar Land, or Cypress, Texas, or use the online booking feature.
+The doctors and healthcare team at THINK Neurology for Kids have years of experience helping children with many different types of headaches, accurately diagnosing the cause of their headache, and providing customized treatment that relieves their pain.
+Appointments are available without a long wait, so call the office in The Woodlands, Katy, Sugar Land, or Austin, Texas, or use the online booking feature.

 Headaches are placed in one of two categories, depending on their cause: